Controversies surrounding the Society of Saint Pius X: Occupation of the Church of Saint Nicolas du Chardonnet in Paris

 In 1977, a group of SSPX priests and laypeople led by Monsignor François Ducaud-Bourget entered the parish Church of Saint Nicolas du Chardonnet in central Paris and celebrated Mass.
 They subsequently refused to leave, and the church remains in the possession of the SSPX to this day.

-The various French municipal authorities have had ownership of the older churches in France since the enactment of the 1905 French law on the Separation of the Churches and the State, though the buildings are permitted to be used by the appropriate religious denominations.
-Ducaud-Bourget maintained that the Traditionalist Catholics represented by the SSPX were the true heirs of the Catholics of 1905.
-Although the occupation was declared illegal by the French courts, the authorities reached the conclusion that, by comparison with forcibly evicting the SSPX, the continuing occupation would cause less disturbance to public order.
-An SSPX attempt in 1993 to occupy another church in Paris, that of Saint-Germain-l'Auxerrois, was unsuccessful.
+Various French municipal authorities have had ownership of the older churches in France since the enactment of the 1905 French law on the Separation of the Churches and the State, though the buildings are permitted to be used by the appropriate religious denominations.
+Ducaud-Bourget maintained that Traditionalist Catholics represented by the SSPX were the true heirs of the Catholics of 1905.
+Although the occupation was declared illegal by French courts, the authorities reached the conclusion that, in contrast to forcibly evicting the SSPX, the continuing occupation would cause less disturbance to public order.
+A 1993 SSPX attempt to occupy another Paris church, Saint-Germain-l'Auxerrois, was unsuccessful.

-Anti-semitism and Holocaust denial
+Antisemitism and Holocaust denial

 Bishop Richard Williamson

 The views of Bishop Williamson have been a particular source of controversy.
 For example, the bishop has written: